Evidence and Efficacy

 In Vitro

-In-vitro log10 reduction antimicrobial efficacy testing was conducted on PrevahexCHX.
+In vitro log10 reduction antimicrobial efficacy testing was conducted on PrevahexCHX®.
 A broad spectrum of microorganisms were tested, including gram-positive bacteria, gram-negative bacteria and yeasts as well as several drug-resistant microorganisms.
-The pathogenic microorganisms included in this study were specifically selected due to their clinical relevance and prevalence as the cause of challenging Hospital Associated Infections (HAIs) in healthcare.
-Antimicrobial efficacy was evaluated at 1-, 3- and 7-day timepoints and PrevahexCHX consistently achieved a 5.0 log10 or greater reduction at all time points demonstrating ≥10x the antimicrobial performance requirements established by the FDA.
+The pathogenic microorganisms included in this study were specifically selected due to their clinical relevance and prevalence as the cause of challenging Healthcare-Associated Infections (HAIs).
+Antimicrobial efficacy was evaluated at 1-, 3- and 7-day timepoints and PrevahexCHX® consistently achieved a 5.0 log10 or greater reduction at all time points demonstrating ≥10x the antimicrobial performance requirements established by the FDA.

-PrevahexCHX vs. 3M Tegaderm 1-Day Head-to-Head Antimicrobial Efficacy Against Drug-Resistant Pathogens
+PrevahexCHX® vs. Tegaderm® 1-Day Head-to-Head Antimicrobial Efficacy Against Drug-Resistant Pathogens

 1-Day Log10 Reduction